librenms/librenms/doc/Extensions/Graylog.md

 Graylog itself isn't included within LibreNMS, you will need to install this separately either on the same infrastructure as LibreNMS or as a totally standalone appliance.

-Config is simple, here's an example:
+Config is simple, here's an example based on Graylog 2.4:

 ```php
 $config['graylog']['server']   = 'http://127.0.0.1';